How Israel moved its ‘Yellow Line’ deeper into a shattered Gaza City neighbourhood

 The imagery also shows the military has built up at least six large fortifications, all on the Israeli side within 700 metres of the line of control.
 One of them, in Beit Hanoun in north Gaza, is around 264 metres from the line.

-The military said it was checking Reuters’ questions on Khan Younis and on the fortifications.
+The military did not provide answers to Reuters’ questions on Khan Younis and on the fortifications.
 The military source said the fortifications, crafted mostly from mud and earth, were temporary in nature and meant to protect troops from incoming fire.

 ‘CRAMMED INTO A NARROW STRIP’